 NOTICE ABOUT THE BETA CASSETTE

-Only cassettes that have the symbol or mark should be used in a Beta VCR* (see text).
-There were other video cassettes that look like Beta but are recorded in different formats.
+Only cassettes that have the symbol or mark should be used in this Beta VCR* (see text).
+There are other videocassettes that look like Beta but are recorded using different formats.
 They will go into this machine, but they will not play a recognizable picture.
 Cassette harmony is covered in this discussion.

-When Betamax first hit the scene there was only one type of cassette.
-But in later years that all changed.
+When Betamax first hit the scene, there was only one type of cassette.
+But in later years, that all changed.
 The shell design was so good that it was used for a number of professional tape formats.
 These are NOT compatible with the Beta recording format.
-These cassette will go in but their recordings WILL NOT play.
-Because these other formats use the same cassette shell it can cause confusion today.
+These cassettes will go into the Beta VCR but their recordings WILL NOT play.
+Because these other formats use the same cassette shell, it can cause confusion today.
 I want to clear this up, so here is the lowdown on the various formats other than Beta.

 https://www.arts.texas.gov/wp-content/uploads/2012/04/video.pdf